nyasu12/pdf-biodata-extractor/READMI-EN.md

 ## 📝 License

-MIT License (or specify another if needed)
+MIT License

 ---

 ## 🤖 Sample Use Cases

-- Extracting bio-data for visa processing
+- Extracting personal data from scanned biodata documents for administrative processing
-- Automating passport + employment info parsing
+- Automating the extraction of passport and employment information
-- Translating official documents via prompt customization
+- Translating official documents (e.g., family registers, birth certificates, resident records) into English using prompt customization
+- **Extending the tool to support other document types via prompt and Excel logic customization**

+---

+### ⚠️ Using this tool for other document formats?

+To extract data from other types of documents (e.g., family registers or certificates), you must modify:

+1. The **GPT prompt** (in `gpt_module.py`) to reflect the new fields and structure
+2. The **Excel export logic** (in `excel_module.py`) to match the new field layout

+> 📝 *Changing only the GPT prompt may result in Excel column mismatches or malformed output.*

+---

+### 📝 Optional: Word Output Support

+Although this tool currently exports to Excel by default, it can be extended to generate **Word (.docx)** output using [`python-docx`](https://python-docx.readthedocs.io/).
+This may be useful when formatting or layout is more important than structured tabular data.

 ---